atbcb/usab-uswds/_pages/about/eeo-deia/eeo-complaints.md

 #### 6.2.1.
 EEO Director

-The Director of the Office of Technical and Information Services (OTIS) serves as EEO Director.
-However, if the complaint contains allegations against the OTIS Director, then the Executive Director will appoint a trained, neutral third party (i.e., contract with other federal agencies or private entities, or appoint a qualified Access Board employee) to provide this service.
+The Chief of Staff serves as EEO Director.
+However, if the complaint contains allegations against the EEO Director, then the Executive Director will appoint a trained, neutral third party (i.e., contract with other federal agencies or private entities, or appoint a qualified Access Board employee) to provide this service.

 #### 6.2.2.
 EEO Counselor, EEO Officer, and EEO Investigator